manofgod747/The-Fundamental-Principles-of-Law/README.md

 ## Specification
 § 1
-Intoxication is allowed in prescense of consentual adults
+Intoxication is allowed in prescense of consenting adults

 § 2
 Access to information must be equal between cooperating and conflicting parties